-Previous versions may have included this service and if those are converted to version 9.0 or later, they will have a note in the Conversion Summary report.
+Previous versions may have included this service and if those are converted they will have a note in the Conversion Summary report.
 You should probably remove SU07 from your project after conversion to avoid conflicts between the regular information flows and the "super-flows".